songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ![](http://sixf.org/files/images/2014/03/eq1.png)

 where *k* is the number of parameters in the statistical model, and *L* is the maximized value of the likelihood function for the estimated model.
-We need not the know the detail calculation method, as there are already having existing functions in R packages, such as `AIC` function in `stat` package, and `extractAIC` in `stats` package.
+Several existing functions in R packages were already developed, such as `AIC` function in `stat` package, and `extractAIC` in `stats` package to calculate the AIC.
 If you would like to calculate AIC by yourself, it is also easy to make it.
-If the variance of the model distributes normally, and n is the number of sampling, RSS is the residual-sum-squares, so
+Suppose the variance of the model distributes is normal, and n is the number of sampling, RSS is the residual-sum-squares, so

 ![](http://sixf.org/files/images/2014/03/eq2.png)

 Given a set of candidate models for the data, the preferred model is the one with the minimum AIC value.
 Hence AIC not only rewards goodness of fit, but also includes a penalty that is an increasing function of the number of estimated parameters.
 This penalty discourages overfitting.

-For the sample sizes, the AIC is corrected by AICc (corrected AIC)
+For the sample sizes (n/k < 40), the AIC is corrected by AICc (corrected AIC)

 ![](http://sixf.org/files/images/2014/03/eq3.png)

 where *n* denotes the sample size.
-Burnham & Anderson(2002) strongly recommend using AICc, rather than AIC, if *n* is small or *k* is larger.
-Since AICc converges to AIC as *n* gets large, AICc generally should be employed regardless (Most of the contents in the section was borrowed from [Wikipeadia](http://en.wikipedia.org/wiki/Akaike_information_criterion), whereas there is a mistake in the Chinese version of this page as it cited the Burnham & Anderson's book in 2004)
+Burnham & Anderson (2002) strongly recommend using AICc, rather than AIC, if *n* is small or *k* is larger.
+Since AICc converges to AIC as *n* gets large, AICc generally should be employed regardless (note: most of the contents in this section was borrowed from [Wikipeadia](http://en.wikipedia.org/wiki/Akaike_information_criterion), whereas there is a mistake in the Chinese version of this page as it cited the Burnham & Anderson's book as in 2004)

 If the overdispersion exists in the data, the QAIC would be a better choice, which is